-Montenegro: TPP Pljevlja could lose market share in upcoming electricity market liberalization29.
-April 2014. / SEE Energy News
+Montenegro: TPP Pljevlja could lose market share in upcoming electricity market liberalization, SEE Energy News

 Study: TPP and Mine could lose market share.
 The old thermal power and coal mine in front of many challenges.
 The existing premise of power plant in Pljevlja and the Coal Mine will be exposed to international competition by the opening of the electricity market in Montenegro, starting from January next year.
 EPCG Power utility company owns the TPP Pljevlja, EPCG is partially owned by A2A Italy.

 These premises can withstand the competition under condition of doing without expenses of investment maintenance, costs of new investments, expansion activities, while improving the current level of efficiency.

 The opposite attempt may result in loss of market share and likely closure of both facilities in a relatively short period of time, all under the absence of state aid in accordance with European Union regulations.
 It is stated in the conclusion of the study “The energy complex development Pljevlja”, which was presented yesterday in Podgorica.